exakat/php-dictionary/dictionary/pair.ini.rst

 A pair is a data structure that holds exactly two related values, often a key and a value, or two correlated items.
 It is one of the simplest compound data structures.

-In PHP, pairs are commonly represented as a two-element indexed array, a two-element associative array, or a simple object with two properties.
+Pairs are commonly represented as a two-element indexed array, a two-element associative array, or a simple object with two properties.
 PHP does not have a built-in pair type, but the ``Ds\Pair`` class from the Data Structures extension provides a typed key–value pair.

 Pairs appear in many contexts: iterating over associative arrays yields key–value pairs, ``array_map()`` with ``null`` as the callback zips arrays into indexed pairs, and functions such as ``array_combine()`` associate two arrays as paired keys and values.